-Unbeknownst to all at the time, Michael Schumacher's triumph in the Chinese Grand Prix on this day in 2006 would be his ultimate F1 win.
+Unbeknownst to all at the time, Michael Schumacher's triumph in the Chinese Grand Prix on this day in 2006 would go down in history as his ultimate win in Formula 1.

 It was the great German driver's 91st and final victory at the pinnacle of motorsport, and one he celebrated on the podium with Ferrari engineer Chris Dyer.